 - Bertis' core

-technology framework - ProteoID
+technology framework with AI - ProteoID

 -